Friday, 24, Apr, 2026

 Headnote :

-The cement factory in question which is in the State of Bihar belonged to the appellant company and a limestone quarry owned by the same company As situate about a mile and a half from the factory.
-Limestone being the principal raw material for the manufacture of cement, the factory depended exclusi...
+The cement factory in question, located in the State of Bihar, was owned by the appellant company, which also owned a limestone quarry situated approximately a mile and a half from the factory.
+Since limestone is the primary raw material for cement production, the factory relied entirely on this qua...

 Lilachand Tuljaram Gujar & Ors Vs. Mallappa Tukaram Borgavi & Ors [1959] INSC 114 (11 September 1959)